xliusufe/wast/README.md

 Andrews, D. W. K. and Ploberger, W. (1994).
 Optimal tests when a nuisance parameter is present only under the alternative.
 Econometrica, 62(6):1383-1414.

+Davies, R. B. (1977).
+Hypothesis testing when a nuisance parameter is present only under the alternative.
+Biometrika, 64(2):247-254.

+Davies, R. B. (1987).
+Hypothesis testing when a nuisance parameter is present only under the alternative.
+Biometrika, 74(1):33-43.

 Fan, A., Rui, S., and Lu, W. (2017).
 Change-plane analysis for subgroup detection and sample size calculation.
 Journal of the American Statistical Association, 112(518):769-778.

 Huang, Y., Cho, J., and Fong, Y. (2021).
 Threshold-based subgroup testing in logistic regression models in two phase sampling designs.
-Journal of the Royal Statistical Society: Series C. 291-311.
+Journal of the Royal Statistical Society: Series C. 70(2):291-311.

 Liu, X. (2022).
 Subgroup detecting in generalized linear models.
 Manuscript.